rancher/partner-charts/README.md

 The Rancher Partner Charts Repository is a collection of helm charts from SUSE partners that are certified to run on Rancher-supported Kubernetes distributions.
 Users can deploy these charts directly from the Apps view in Rancher Manager.
-Minor Rancher-specific modifications are added to them in order to provide the best possible experience using them from within Rancher.
+Minor Rancher-specific modifications are added to these charts in order to provide the best possible experience using them from within Rancher.

 [`partner-charts-ci`](https://github.com/rancher/partner-charts-ci) is used to automate many aspects of this repository.
 For the technical details of this repository, please consult the `partner-charts-ci` documentation.

-## What are the requirements for adding a project to this repository?
+### What are the requirements for adding a project to this repository?

 Before submitting a chart to this repository, you must become a [SUSE "Ready" Verified partner](https://www.suse.com/product-certification/ready/certify-your-applications/).
 You can start this process with a [Partner Application](https://partner.suse.com/s/apply).

 To certify your software as SUSE "Ready", you need to attest that the software: